SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 See the Integration Framework manual for more details on utilizing the integration framework within Cloud SOAR.

-### Available Integrations
+### Available integrations

-The following Integrations are available for the Automation Service, but only some are automatically installed in customer environments.
-If you would like an Integration listed below added to your environment, or would like documentation for a specific Integration, contact your Sumo Logic account representative.
+The following integrations are available for the Automation Service, but only some are automatically installed in customer environments.
+If you would like an integration listed below added to your environment, or would like documentation for a specific integration, contact your Sumo Logic account representative.

+<details><summary>Integrations</summary>

 * Abnormal Security
 * Abuse.ch SSLBL Feed